doersino/apple-photos-export/README.md

 # apple-photos-export

+*A perpetually work-in-progress, might-not-work-for-anyone-who-isn't-me Apple Photos export script.
+In other words:*

 **Please note that this script is written to fit my (admittedly weird) use case.
 No care was taken to make it particularly useful to anyone else, most notably it's *not an all-purpose backup tool*.
 Continue reading to find out what exactly it does.**

+---

 Back when I was using an Android-powered Nexus 5 and Dropbox's "Camera Uploads" feature, everything was great: